RakhithJK/dbeaver-cloudbeaver-wiki/Demo-Server.md

 CloudBeaver doesn't store/cache your credentials or any user data.
 You could try to connect to some of your databases using Custom connection wizard.

-Note: it is not secure to open direct access to your database so don't use this on any databases with sensitive data.
+*Warning: it is not secure to open direct access to your database so don't use this on any databases with sensitive data.
-The Demo server is for testing only.
+The Demo server is for testing only.*

 **Have fun!**